France says to boost military response to Islamic State

 "France will continue, moreover to use all means to support the democratic opposition in Syria," the statement added.

-France, on the heels of the United States, recently began launching air strikes against Islamic State militants who have seized swathes of northern Iraq and have their base in neighbouring Syria.
+France, on the heels of the United States, recently began launching air strikes against Islamic State militants who have seized swathes of northern Iraq and have their base in neighboring Syria.

 (Reporting By Brian Love; Editing by Larry King)